 - Reflection and academic connections.
 Internships in the Environmental Studies program follow the college-wide Pathways model for experiential learning.
 As part of this, you will engage in a process of on-going guided reflection throughout the semester.
 Weekly reflection prompts will be posted on the internship Inquire site.
 Prompts will require you to examine your internship to enhance your knowledge and articulate your learning.
 Remember that you are getting academic credit in addition to work experience.
 Academic connections are required.

-- Participation in class meetings with the faculty internship advisor.
-There will be 4 - 6 group meetings per semester, scheduled at times that work for all students.
+- Participation in meetings with the Faculty Internship Coordinator, Dr. O'Neill.
+There will be 4 - 6 group meetings per semester, scheduled at times that work for all students, if there are multiple students engaged in ENVS internships.
 Attendance and preparation for these meetings is mandatory.

 - After completing work at your internship site, you must

-- Have a letter of evaluation sent from your site supervisor to your faculty sponsor stating whether or not your work was satisfactory.
+- Have a letter of evaluation sent from your site supervisor to Dr. O'Neill stating whether or not your work was satisfactory.

 - Write a professional quality paper describing your work and academic connections.
 Describe your work and its setting.
 Consider including photos and examples of protocols.
 Specifically address the learning outcomes you wrote in your application.
 Demonstrate that you have accomplished these.
 Include any new outcomes that you didn't anticipate.
 Re-read your journal and expand on those connections and reflections.
 You may need to do a little background research.
 Typical papers are 3-5 pages.
-An electronic copy of this paper is due to your faculty sponsor by the date he or she specifies with you.
+An electronic copy of this paper is due to Dr. O'Neill by the date she specifies with you.
 For summer internships, the paper will be due at the beginning of the Fall semester.

 - Deliver a professional quality poster presentation at the campus showcase held in the semester in which you receive credit for your internship (for a summer internship, you would present your poster in the fall semester following your internship).
-Posters must be reviewed and approved by your faculty sponsor prior to the showcase.
+Posters must be reviewed and approved by Dr. O'Neill prior to the showcase.
 Photos of your work site are great to include.
-For summer internships, the draft poster will need to be presented for approval of your faculty sponsor at the beginning of the Fall semester.
+For summer internships, the draft poster will need to be presented for approval of Dr. O'Neill at the beginning of the Fall semester.

 Please understand that non-compliance with any of the above can be a reason to fail the internship.
 On-site, satisfactory work does not guarantee that a student will receive a passing grade for the internship, if other aspects of the requirements were not fulfilled.